ANTH 002: INTRO CULTURAL ANTHROPOLOGY, 3 credits

 SOC 151: CRIMINOLOGY, 3 credit hrs.

 General facts and theories with respect to crime, the criminal and his or her treatment by society; emphasis is on the theories of causation and criminal behavior and problems in prison treatment, probation, and parole.
-Prereq.: Entry-level sociology or anthropology course or instructor's consent.
+Prerequisite entry-level sociology or anthropology course or instructor approval.

 SOC 154: POVERTY AND SOCIETY, 3 credit hrs.

 A focus on a sociological exploration of the relationship between poverty and current social concerns, the changing nature of poverty, changes in social responses to poverty, with a special emphasis on public policy implications.
-Prereq.: Entry-level sociology or anthropology course or instructor's consent.
+Prerequisite entry-level sociology or anthropology course or instructor approval.

 SOC 158: SOCIAL SCIENCE STATISTICS, 3 credit hrs.